 Worthless checks offenses often occur when an individual does not have the necessary funds to cover the amount promised by the check.
-Florida law includes heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to LIFE.
+Florida law includes heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to life.
 Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, worthless checks offenses by state authorities.
-His experience and knowledge serves as an invaluable asset to his clients.
+His experience and knowledge serve as invaluable assets to his clients.

 To arrange for a free and confidential consultation with respect to any worthless checks offense, contact our office at 305-330-1774.
 For complete details about Mr. Petruzzi’s background, expertise and experience, click here.

 Florida worthless checks offenses are investigated and prosecuted by various state and local law enforcement agencies.
 Some common Florida statutes criminalizing worthless checks include:

 832.05 Giving worthless checks, drafts, and debit card orders; penalty; duty of drawee; evidence; costs; complaint form.–

 (2) WORTHLESS CHECKS, DRAFTS, OR DEBIT CARD ORDERS; PENALTY.–